loosolab/UROPA/docs/output.md

 This is different for peak_769, as described above this peaks equates to Case 3.
 With multiple queries, there will be additional NA rows for the invalid queries in the AllHits and BestperQuery_Hits.

 With multiple queries it is also possible to reformat the BestperQuery_Hits the a condensed format with the best per query annotations for each peak in one row.
-A reformatted example for the BestperQuery_Hits of Table 5 is presented below.
-Because this Table is very broad, it is splitted into two part.
+A reformatted example for the BestperQuery_Hits of Table 5 is presented in Tables 6.1 and 6.2.
+Because this Table is very broad, it is splitted into two parts.
 The Reformatted_HitsperPeak represents all information for each peak in one row.
+Within this format the information for query 0 is always given at the first position, for query 1 at second positon and so on.

+To receive this output format, the parameter **_-r_** has to be added to the command line call.

 ![table6](img/output-formats-06_1.png)
 _Table 6.1: Uropa_Reformatted_HitsperPeak for multiple queries part one

 The column order is: peak_id, peak_chr, peak_start, peak_center, peak_end, peak_strand_

 ![table6](img/output-formats-06_2.png)
 _Table 6.2: Uropa_Reformatted_HitsperPeak for multiple queries part two

 The column order is: feature, feat_start, feat_end, feat_strand, distance, feat_anchor, genomic_location, feat_ovl_peak, peak_ovl_feat, gene_name, gene_type, query_